 I think that Ask.com is missing out on an opportunity to turn Bloglines into a social media aggregation tool.
 Every social media platform generates an information stream and people need help managing them.

-If you are a Bloglines user, don’t give up on the utility of RSS feeds because their are plenty of alternatives out there!
+If you are a Bloglines user, don’t give up on the utility of RSS feeds because there are plenty of alternatives out there!